becatini/rds_notification/README.md

 # Script to send an email when there is RDS alert

-This is a script to send notifications through e-mails when a RDS alert is generated.
+This is a script to send notifications through e-mail when a RDS alert is generated.

 **Step 1** <br />
 Create a SNS subscription/topic.
 Make sure you change the parameter ***--notification-endpoint***.